 The Windows Xbox app comes with a built-in feature called Game DVR that allows users to record and share video game footage on Xbox Live.
 This tutorial will teach you how to use the Game DVR feature to record other footage on your screen.

 How to record screen on Windows 11, 10

-Before beginning, you should note that the Game DVR feature can only be activated within a program or game window.
+Before beginning, you must know that the Game DVR feature can only be activated within a program or game window.
 You will not be able to launch the feature from the Desktop, Control Panel, or File Explorer.

-Your Game Bar will open, giving you access to the recording controls.
-Click on the Camera icon to take a screenshot or click the red circle button to record video footage:
+- Click on the camera icon to take a screenshot or the red circle icon to start recording.

-Once you've captured your content, bring the Xbox app to the front, and click the Menu button > Game DVR > On this PC:
+- Click the Menu button > Game DVR > On this PC.

-This is where the Xbox app keeps your videos and screenshots.
-Click Open folder to locate the video on your hard drive.
-Videos are usually found in C:\Users\Username\Videos\Captures.
+- Click Open folder to locate the video on your hard drive.